JossMilon/JossMilon/README.md

-- 👋 Hi, I’m @JossMilon, I valued inventors more than anyone since forever.
-And Indiana Jones 🤠 (but different story).
-- Becoming a developer enables me to give substance to my ideas 💡.
+- 👋 Hi, I’m @JossMilon, I have plenty of ideas 💡 and try to give it substance through code 🧑‍💻 though I'm still super beginner 🐣.
 - 🌱 I’m focusing on Javascript language and got into it thanks to (the amazing) FreeCodeCamp and a (super great) french coding bootcamp called "Le Reacteur" 🚀.
-- I'd like to mix my appentence for marketing with tech skills, thus moving to growth engineering.
+- I'd like to mix my appentence for marketing with tech skills, thus moving to growth engineering someday.
 - 💞️ I’m looking to collaborate on any project that can help me hone my skills, ideally open source and / or for charities.
 - 📫 Reach out to me via email @josselin.milon@lilo.org to work on common projects or come sparring on Codewars - https://www.codewars.com/users/Gjloss